 The most distinctive symptoms of Restless Leg Syndrome are cramping, soreness, creeping or crawling in the lower legs when lying down and trying to relax.
 As a result, most people with RLS have difficulty falling asleep and staying asleep.
 Over a period of time this may cause daytime exhaustion and fatigue.

-- There is no as such work published to support as if massage reliefs RLS symptoms but has been reported by few patients to be helpful.
+- There is no such work published to support as if massage relieves RLS symptoms but has been reported by few patients to be helpful.

 - Reduce the use of caffeine,